luncliff/coroutine/ReadMe.md

 * [Travis CI](./.travis.yml)
   * Mac OS X + AppleClang 11
   * Ubuntu 16.04(Xenial)/18.04(Bionic) + Clang 8
-  * Ubuntu 20.04 + GCC 10 ~~But it failes ...~~
+  * Ubuntu 20.04 + GCC 10 ~~it failes !!!~~
 * [AppVeyor](./appveyor.yml)
   * Visual Studio 2017 / 2019

 ### Test

 Exploring [test(example) codes](./test) will be helpful.
 The library uses CTest for its test.
-AppVeyor & Travis CI build shows the execution of them.
+AppVeyor & Travis CI build log will show the execution of them.

 ### Import

+If you want some tool support, please let me know.
+I'm willing to learn about it.

 #### CMake 3.12+

 Expect there is a higher CMake project which uses this library.

-The library export 3 targets.
+The library exports 3 targets.

 * coroutine_portable
   * `<coroutine/frame.h>`